carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 - Instances are created in ASG using Launch Configuration (Legacy) or Launch Template (Recommended option)
   - You can create ASG that launches both Spot and On-Demand Instances or multiple instance types using launch template, not possible with launch configuration.
   - You cannot change the launch configuration for an ASG, you must create a new launch configuration and update your ASG with it.
-- You can add Lifecycle Hooks to ASG to perform custom action during:-
+- You can add Lifecycle Hooks to ASG to perform custom action during:
   1. scale-out to run script, install softwares and send complete-lifecycle-action command to continue
   2. scale-in e.g. download logs, take snapshot before termination